Call4Cloud | MMP-C | Autopilot | Device Preparation

 This one is more clear than blocking or allowing the installation of hardware.
 Let’s take a look at some of the policies.

-All of these settings above allows us to control what devices to allow to connect to our computers.
-In the sample above, I am making sure people can still use Removable Storage but I am preventing write access.
-Setting up a policy like this will make sure, your Company data can’t be copied to a USB stick.
+All of the settings above allow us to control what devices can connect to our computers.
+In the sample above, I am making sure people can still use Removable Storage, but I am preventing write access.
+Setting up a policy like this will ensure that your Company data can’t be copied to a USB stick.

-I am also allowing to use Bluetooth, but just like the removable storage, I am restricting the use of it.
+I am also allowing Bluetooth, but like the removable storage, I am restricting its use.

-When we have configured an Endpoint Security device control policy to start blocking hardware device installation by device identifier, we need to know what happens to the client.
+When configuring an Endpoint Security device control policy to block hardware device installation by device identifier, we need to know what happens to the client.

 First, let’s open the device manager, we will notice the hardware couldn’t be installed.